EIT-team/Magnetic-EIT/README.md

 # Magnetic-EIT-
-A set of functions to be used in conjunction with EIDORS software/structures in Matlab to deal with magnetic field measurements combined with EIT.
+A set of classes and functions to be used in conjunction with EIDORS software in Matlab to deal with magnetic field measurements combined with EIT.
-Currently these functions are suitable for calculation of the forward solution for the magnetic field in 3-D FEMs with tetrahedral elements.
+Currently these classes and functions are suitable for problems concerning the forward problem for the magnetic field of MD-EIT.
+The software is only compatible with 3-D FEMs with tetrahedral elements.
 This software assumes prior competancy using EIDORS with Netgen for EIT forward problem calculations.
-The classes in this software currently support three different mesh types, a sphere, a human head and a wire.

 Instructions: